 Ocean Discoverer Review

 Review of Ocean Discoverer

-MS Ocean Discoverer cruise ship is an ice-strengthened (polar class 1A / PC6) expedition vessel scheduled for delivery in May 2022.
-The vessel is owned by SunStone Ships (USA) and will be operated under charter by an yet unknown cruise company.
+The 2025-built MS Ocean Discoverer cruise ship is an ice-strengthened (polar class 1A / PC6) expedition vessel that was originally scheduled for delivery/inauguration in March 2023.
+The vessel is owned by the Danish company SunStone Maritime Group (via its USA-based subsidiary SunStone Ships Inc).

 With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC6), MS Ocean Discoverer has icebreaking capacity 1 m (3 ft) and complies with maritime industry's latest polar code requirements and specifications.
 The boat offers unprecedented levels of safety and environmental protection.

 The major advantage of the patented "ULSTEIN X-BOW" design is the ship's ability to navigate with improved stability in comparison to traditional bow-design vessels.
 X-BOW vessels are less subject to vertical motions (induced by waves), continuing on course smoothly while maintaining high speeds.
 The ship's engines use less fuel, which results in reduced air emissions and fuel consumption.